rte-france/Grid2Op/README.md

 # Main features of Grid2Op
 ## Core functionalities
-Built with modulartiy in mind, Grid2Op as a library used for the "Learning To Run Power Network" [L2RPN](https://l2rpn.chalearn.org/) competitions serie.
+Built with modulartiy in mind, Grid2Op is a library used for the "Learning To Run Power Network" [L2RPN](https://l2rpn.chalearn.org/) competitions series.
 It can also

 Its main features are:
 * emulates the behavior of a powergrid of any size at any format (provided that a *backend* is properly implemented)